tailcallhq/tailcallhq.github.io/docs/cli.md

 ### Schema

-The schema section defines allows you to define the type name for opeartion types in configuration.
+The schema section defines allows you to define the type name for operation types in configuration.
 ```json
   "schema": {
     "query": "MainRootType"